MicrosoftDocs/architecture-center/docs/guide/sap/sap-internet-inbound-outbound-content.md

 ### Workflow

+- The on-premises network connects to a central hub via Azure ExpressRoute.
+The hub virtual network contains a gateway subnet, an Azure Firewall subnet, a shared services subnet, and an Azure Bastion subnet.
+- The hub connects to an SAP production subscription via virtual network peering.
+This subscription contains two spoke virtual networks:
+  - The SAP perimeter virtual network contains and an SAP perimeter application subnet and an Application Gateway subnet.
+  - SAP production virtual network contains an application subnet and a database subnet.
+- The hub subscription and the SAP production subscription connect to the internet via public IP addresses.

 ### Components

 **Subscriptions.** This architecture implements the Azure [landing zone](/azure/cloud-adoption-framework/ready/landing-zone) approach.
 One Azure subscriptions is used for each workload.
 One or more subscriptions are used for central IT services that contain the network hub and central, shared services like firewalls or Active Directory and DNS.
 An additional subscriptions is used for the SAP production workload.
 Use the [decision guide](/azure/cloud-adoption-framework/decision-guides/subscriptions) in the Cloud Adoption Framework for Azure to determine the best subscription strategy for your scenario.

 **Virtual networks.** [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) connects Azure resources to each other with enhanced security.
-In this architecture, the virtual network connects to an on-premises environment via an Azure ExpressRoute or virtual private network (VPN) gateway that's deployed in the hub of a [hub-spoke topology](../../reference-architectures/hybrid-networking/hub-spoke.yml).
+In this architecture, the virtual network connects to an on-premises environment via an ExpressRoute or virtual private network (VPN) gateway that's deployed in the hub of a [hub-spoke topology](../../reference-architectures/hybrid-networking/hub-spoke.yml).
 The SAP production landscape uses own spoke virtual networks.
 Two distinct spoke virtual networks perform different tasks, and subnets provide network segregation.

 Separating into subnets by workload makes it easier to enable network security groups (NSGs) to set security rules for application VMs or Azure services that are deployed on them.